Domestic Violence Lawyers Sydney -NSW

 1. Domestic Violence Introduction

+Domestic Violence Lawyers is Sydney expert legal advice.
 Domestic Violence is a common occurrence in Australia.
 It is important to obtain the optimal legal representation immediately if you have been arrested for a Domestic Violence related incident..

-If you have been charged with domestic violence, breaching a family violence order or require an AVO lawyer to make an application on your behalf.
+Domestic Violence Lawyers Sydney – if you have been charged with domestic violence, breaching a family violence order or require an AVO lawyer to make an application on your behalf.
 It is important to seek legal advice immediately, the Criminal Lawyers at George Sten are available for urgent telephone advice 24 hours a day.

 George Sten & Co has over 50 years experience in Criminal Law.
 Don’t take chances with your reputation, future or livelihood.
 George Sten & Co are one of Sydney’s leading criminal law firms.
 We only practice in Criminal Law.
 If you have been arrested talk to our Criminal Defence Lawyers before you agree to a police interview.
 This could be the difference to your out come in court.